 Employment Outlook and Salary Information

 A master's degree in criminal justice leadership may lead to career advancement involving administrative and management responsibilities.
 Additionally, some corrections and law enforcement agencies may recommend earning a master's degree for positions such as parole or probation officer, especially for those with no prior work experience.
-The U.S. Bureau of Labor Statistics (BLS) anticipates four percent overall employment growth for first-line supervisors of police and detectives during the 2014-2024 decade, along with just three percent growth projected for supervisors of correctional officers.
+The U.S. Bureau of Labor Statistics (BLS) anticipates five percent overall employment growth for first-line supervisors of police and detectives during the 2018-2028 decade, along with a seven percent job decline projected for supervisors of correctional officers.

 Some professions, such as private investigator, may require state licensure.
 Law enforcement, court officers and state agencies have varying conditions for employment, such as specialized training or credentials, background checks, weapons permits or physical and psychological testing.
 Graduates looking to progress to supervisory and management positions may also seek advanced studies in a criminal justice leadership or administration master's program.